luapower/tarantool/tarantool.md

 * `tuple` is an array of values.
 * `key` can be a string or an array of values.
 * `oplist` is an array of update operations of form `{op, field, value}`.
+* `params` in `tt:exec()` must always be an array, even when you're using named params in the query. `st:exec()` doesn't have that limitation and requires you to put `'?'` params in the array part and the named params in the hash part of the params table.